-Boston Art Song Society Presents a Celebration of Music by African American Composers
+Concert and Q&A: Boston Art Song Society Presents: Art Songs of Black American Composers

-Guest baritone Emery Stephens and pianist Ann Schaefer will perform a recital of works by African American composers.
-This program will include an open forum discussion about African American experiences in classical music.
-Dr. Stephens’ Singing Down the Barriers project aims to empower and encourage singers, voice teachers, voice coaches, and researchers of all ethnicities to study and perform the historically rich vocal music of classically-trained African American composers.
+In this time of widespread racial violence and unrest, Boston Art Song Society, in collaboration with guest baritone Emery Stephens, explores the amplification of Black voices in the white-dominated classical music field.
+This event will include performances by pianists Ann Schaefer and Pierre-Nicolas Colombat and will conclude with a live Q&A session with the artists.
+Dr. Stephens’ Singing Down the Barriers project aims to empower and encourage singers, voice teachers, voice coaches, and researchers of all ethnicities to study and perform the historically rich vocal music of classically-trained African-American composers.

 Baritone Emery Stephens has appeared with the Michigan Philharmonic, Abridged Opera of Ontario, Arbor Opera Theater, Ann Arbor Symphony, Ann Arbor Art Songfest, Boston Lyric Opera, Opera New England, Boston Opera Theatre, Janus 21 Chamber Ensemble, Longy Opera Theatre, Provincetown Concert Series, Prism Opera, Main Street Opera, Boston Early Music Festival, and the Wilmington Symphony Orchestra.
 Praised for his singing “with ringing suavity and articulate intelligence” by The Boston Phoenix, he was a soloist in a revival of Dave Brubeck’s The Gates of Justice by the Detroit Jazz Festival with renowned pianist Jason Moran and his trio, The Bandwagon.